ajoecker/gauge-graphql/README.md

 ### graphql.endpoint
 *Mandatory*

-The url to the graphql api
+The url to the graphql api.
+Only mandatory if the endpoint is not given in the spec file directly.

 ### graphql.debug
 *Optional*